loginom/admin-guide-l10n/data-en/adapter/config/tuning-principles.md

 * *The root element name of the SOAP request*;
 * *Namespace of the root element of the SOAP request*.

-Values of *The web service description* parameter are set by content of `<wsdl:documentation>` WSDL nodes, and they are used for the arbitrary description of the services.
+Values of *The web service description* parameter are set by content of the `<wsdl:documentation>` WSDL nodes, and they are used for the arbitrary description of the services.